 However, both techniques take hair out from the roots resulting in hair-free hair that lasts longer than plucking.
 Besides, you’re sure to achieve a longer-lasting form than brow tweezing using the techniques.
 Clear and sharp lines contribute to great brows.

 Unlike waxing, threading has no specific length of hair for hair removal.
-But few hair strands can be uncomfortable on your next threading visit.
+But a few hair strands can be uncomfortable on your next threading visit.

 The Pros and Cons: Threading and Waxing